 Listed below are the general categories of coursework required to earn the degree; for more specific information on courses, curriculum, and requirements of the Doctor of Philosophy in computer science, visit the UI General Catalog.

 Application Deadline: January 1st (for Fall semester enrollment)

-Admission decisions are based on prior academic performance, letters of reference, the applicant's statement about background and purpose, and scores on the Graduate Record Examination (GRE) General Test.
+Admission decisions are based on prior academic performance, letters of reference, the applicant's statement about background and purpose.
 Students need not have a master's degree to begin the Ph.D. program or to be granted the doctoral degree.
 A student admitted without a master's degree may choose to be granted an M.S. or the M.C.S. while working toward the doctorate.